dakotawinslow/Spark-LED-Workshop-Spring25/README.md

 ## Your turn
 Play around with the code provided.
 Once you can successfully blink the onboard LED, try to modify the given code to blink the external LED that is shown in the build diagram above.
-Remember to use `D5`, not `5`, when referring to the pin marked D5 (and likewise for all maked pins).
+Remember to use `D5`, not `5`, when referring to the pin marked D5 (and likewise for all marked pins).

 # Part 2: Shift Register
 ## Introduction
 In the first section, we learned how to blink an LED.
 Controlling just a few outputs can be very useful, but what if we wanted to make a control panel with a dozen LEDs?
-We would quickly run out of pins on our microcontroller.
+We would quickly run out of pins on our Microcontroller.
 Let's learn how to get more control out of just a few pins with a handy tool called a **Shift Register**.

 ## Components
 ### Shift Register
-The SN74HC595N is an 8-bit shift register, meaning it can control 8 outputs using just three control pins from your microcontroller:
+The SN74HC595N is an 8-bit Shift Register, meaning it can control 8 outputs using just three control pins from your Microcontroller:

 - Serial Data Input (DS) – Receives the data (1s and 0s) one bit at a time.